A1 House and bathing regulations

 §1 Purpose of the house and bathing regulations

-The house and bathing rules serve to ensure safety, order and cleanliness in the entire area of the Paracelsus-Therme and Sauna Pinea
+- These house and pool rules are designed to ensure safety, order, and cleanliness throughout the Paracelsus-Therme and Sauna Pinea facilities .

 §2 Binding nature of the house and bathing rules